Holographic Interfaces in Symmetric Product Orbifolds: AdS2 branes in tensionless AdS3 backgrounds

-Furthermore, the prefactor of $\tfrac{1}{\ell}$ in the partition function is to be expected. $w$ counts the winding of the strings around the spatial cycle, while $\ell$ counts the winding around the thermal cycle.
+Furthermore, the prefactor of $\tfrac{1}{\ell}$ in the partition function is to be expected. $w$ counts the wrapping of the world sheet around the spatial cycle, while $\ell$ counts the wrapping around the thermal cycle.
 The translation symmetry along the spatial cycle is broken by the presence of the $AdS_2$ brane.
 But we still have full translation symmetry along the thermal cycle.
 Hence, there is a $\mathbb{Z}_{\ell}$ symmetry that the partition function needs to reflect by a factor of $\tfrac{1}{\ell}$.